MatiasOrlando/MatiasOrlando/README.md

-- 🔭 I’m currently working on an online appointments booking app.
+- 🔭 I’m currently working on an online chat app.

 - 🌱 I’m currently learning Typescript and React Native.